 You can refine your apartment search by a number of factors, from the basics—co-op vs. condo vs. townhouse, number of bedrooms and bathrooms, square footage, and neighborhood—or an advanced search, with price per square foot and monthly charges, as well as amenities like fireplaces, dishwashers, swimming pools, FiOS wiring, and more.
 Search results are very user friendly and easy to scroll through (although it would be nice if the map remained visible once you click into a listing).

 Individual listings include price history (including what previous owners have paid for a property and what it’s been listed on the market for), proximity to schools, transit, days on market, and monthly charges.
 If you want to dig deep, you can find out a lot of intel about the building you are considering, for example what other apartment layouts in the building look like, to see what else may come on the market that may suit your needs better.

 One thing to keep in mind if you’re looking for the freshest apartments to hit the market: It may take 24 to 48 hours for brokerage listings to reach an aggregator site like StreetEasy or Zillow.
 And there are a handful of listings that aren’t shared with the aggregators at all.

 Note: Up to three agents per listing may be featured as building “experts” next to a listing.
 None of these are the listing agent.
-They're real estate agents who’ve closed a certain number of deals in the building in the last several years and thus have relevant experience within a specific building—for example, insights on how to manage the board approval process and the likelihood of being able to add a washer/dryer or central air conditioning to a prospective apartment.
+They're real estate agents who’ve closed a certain number of deals in the building in the last several years and have relevant experience within a specific building—for example, insights on how to manage the board approval process and the likelihood of being able to add a washer/dryer or central air conditioning to a prospective apartment.
 And you should be aware that agents pay for these connections, but only when they successfully close a deal with a lead from StreetEasy.

 If no building experts are listed, and you fill out the contact form offering you to introduce you to a buyer's agent, you won't be introduced to the listing agent; you'll be introduced to an agent who may or may not have experience in the building and is paying StreetEasy a fee if you buy an apartment through them.